LoicPil/dotfiles/README.md

 This updates both:

 - `packages.txt` - All user-installed DNF packages
-- `flatpaks-clean.txt` - All installed Flatpak applications
+- `flatpaks.txt` - All installed Flatpak applications

 ### Restore Packages on a Fresh System